GoogleCloudPlatform/k8s-config-connector/CONTRIBUTING.md

     ./docker-setup.sh
     ```

-1. Exit your current session, then SSH back in to the VM.
+1. Exit your current session, then SSH back into the VM.
 Then run the
     following to ensure you have set up sudoless docker correctly:

     ```shell